Dynasty TrustRevocable Living Trust

 But how can you set up a living trust?
 What mistakes should you avoid?
 Keep reading and learn more about how estate planning and living trusts work.

-The Benefits of Starting a Living Trust
+The Benefits of Starting a Living Trust with an Estate Planning Attorney

 Many people think that revocable living trust are for wealthy families, but this isn’t true.
 A lot of parents are worried about starting a trust too early too because they say, “I’m saving for my child’s future”.
 However, this is the perfect way to do so.
 So who should get a living trust?
 You can set up a trust for your children if you’re not wealthy.
 There are many benefits to doing so too.

 The main benefit is that the money you put into a trust fund will be guaranteed for your children.
-Trusts are usually released to a person's descendants once the children reach a certain age.
+Trusts are usually released to a person’s descendants once the children reach a certain age.
 Trusts may also be released if you die.
+Trusts are subject to income tax based on their generated income and structure, so understanding the applicable income tax rates is crucial.

 Many people figure that they can give certain assets to their children after they die.
 But this is not a guaranteed way to provide wealth to your children.
 This is because assets can be debated by the court and creditors.